Crime Stoppers of Hamilton Inc.

 A civilian Board of Directors from the business, professional and citizen community was formed.
 The Board was responsible for setting policies for the operation of the program.
 These included promoting the program, raising money from the community to pay rewards and cover the costs of administering the program.

 Crime Stoppers is a citizen program that works to help stop, prevent and solve crime.
-Crime Stoppers is an investigative tool that relies equally on the co-operation of the police force, the news media and the community.
+Crime Stoppers is an investigative tool that relies equally on the co-operation of law enforcement, the media and the community.
 Crime Stoppers encourages citizens to contact Crime Stoppers anonymously with information about crimes already committed or about to be committed.
 The guarantee of anonymity, promise to not appear in court as a witness, and the offer of a cash reward has proven to be an effective tool.

 The hot-line number 1-800-222-TIPS (8477) is well known throughout North America and is open 24/7.